sprout-uci/vrased/README.md

 # PURE: Using Verified Remote Attestation to Obtain Proofs of Update, Reset and Erasure in Low-End Embedded Systems
-We show how a secure remote attestation architecture can be extended to enable important and useful security services for low-end embedded devices.
-In particular, we extend the formally verified remote attestation architecture, [VRASED](https://github.com/sprout-uci/vrased), to implement provably secure software update, erasure, and systemwide resets.
-When (serially) composed, these features guarantee to verifier that a remote prover has been updated to a functional and malware-free state, and was properly initialized after such process.
+PURE shows how a secure remote attestation architecture can be extended to enable useful security services for low-end embedded devices.
+In particular, PURE extends [VRASED](https://github.com/sprout-uci/vrased), to implement provably secure software update, erasure, and systemwide resets.
+If serially composed as one monolithic operation, these features guarantee to a verifier that a remote prover has been updated to a functional and malware-free state, and was properly initialized after such process.
-All changes introduced by our new services to VRASED trusted components are also formally verified.
+Changes introduced by PURE to VRASED trusted components (available in this branch) are also formally verified.

-For more details please check VRASED's paper available at: http://sprout.ics.uci.edu/projects/attestation/papers/pure.pdf
+For more details please check PURE paper available at: http://sprout.ics.uci.edu/projects/attestation/papers/pure.pdf

 ### Directory Structure